Navigating the Ethics of Internet Measurement: Researchers' Perspectives from a Case Study in the EU: Findings

 Similarly, P15 mentioned that they respond swiftly to the complaints.
 P16, similar to P10, sets up websites to inform the operators about the scanning and to minimize the harm.
 Due to these communication channels, researchers can swiftly stop the measurement id needed.
 However, some operators lack the expertise or resources to respond, limiting the effectiveness of opt‑out systems:

 \textit{P16: ``Operators sometimes don’t even know what scanning traffic is or how to block it; they reboot their systems and never report anything.''}

 \paragraph{\textbf{Deciding to Stop}} Sometimes the only way to avoid harm is to cease an experiment.
-P10 did so after crashing the IPv6 router.
+P10 did so after crashing a network router.
 P6 uses a low insertion rate to avoid bias, but would stop injecting dummy domains if it affected other measurements.
 P11 argues that when a point comes where the risks outweighs the potential benefit, then they stop the research altogether.

 \textit{P11: ``there definitely is points where we say like we cannot do this research in a way that doesn't put people at too high a risk so we cannot do it.''}

 P16 acknowledged that they occasionally stop scanning high‑risk targets, although they grappled with situations where not scanning might leave vulnerabilities unaddressed.
 Deciding when to stop is a matter of judgment.